 Loved by many and critically acclaimed for most of its run, The Office (U.S.) is a remarkable sitcom that repeatedly broke the fourth wall and introduced the world to a group of memorable characters.
 Between Jim and Dwight’s prank war, Michael’s personal shenanigans and the multiple office romances, the show had no shortage of laughs, with moments both hilarious and heartfelt aplenty.
 In fact, Michael Scott’s entire character is basically a collection of one-liners.
 With a resurgent popularity of the show and a new generation of individuals watching via Netflix, The Office is still as relevant as it was during its prime, and it’s as funny as ever, too.
-See for yourself below.
+See for yourself by reading The Office’s most memorable and funny quotes below.

 “Sometimes I’ll start a sentence and I don’t even know where it’s going.
 I just hope I find it along the way.” – Michael Scott, Season 5, “The Duel”